 2. Disruption of teaching, research, administration, conduct proceedings or any other institutional activity.

-3. Abuse of any person, including but not limited to physical abuse, threats, verbal intimidation, harassment, coercion and/or other conduct which threatens the health or safety of any person.
+3. Abuse of any person, including but not limited to physical abuse, threats, verbal intimidation, harassment, stalking, coercion and/or other conduct which threatens the health or safety of any person.

 4. Attempted or actual theft or unauthorized use of the property of the University, or property of any member of the University community, or property being used for a University event, or other personal or public property.